IO International Office

 Additionally there are different scholarship databases you can search for funding options like the DAAD database or the GOSTRALIA GOMERICA database.
 Unfortunately the International Office can't support you by finding an external funding option.

-Your International Office Team
+Your International Office team

 You are welcome to reach out to the International Office at any time by sending an email to exchange@klu.org.
 Our team is always available to assist you with your queries and provide the support you need.